-“I’m really looking forward to teaching this MOOC on the history of beer for UW – Whitewater Continuing Education.
+“I’m really looking forward to teaching this MOOC once again.
 Before going to graduate school for my PhD in Modern European History, I worked in brewpubs in Japan and Greece, and this class gives me the chance to combine my formal training as a historian with my past experience as a professional brewer.
-I’ve been teaching a (very popular) undergrad course on the history of beer and brewing at UW – W for a few years now; I think it’ll be really interesting to see how the course works in the format we’ve developed, in which we’ll be pairing online content and discussion with biweekly meet-ups at local breweries.
 It’s my goal that everyone who takes this class comes away from it with both a broad understanding of beer in history—from prehistoric times to Prohibition, and from colonial times to modern-day corporate mergers—and the basic knowledge necessary to brew beer, wine, mead, or any other fermented beverage.”

 Massive Open Online Courses (MOOCs) are online learning experiences that aims to have unlimited participation.
 UW-Whitewater’s MOOCs are not offered for credit.
 No previous college-level or online learning experience needed, and are open to adults 21 years old and older.